ku-cms/TrackerDAQ/README.md

 - Move debugging errors to a new section.
 - Add command to ssh to kucms.
 - Add details on alias for ssh command.
+- Add the Macbook terminal fix for LC_CTYPE and LC_ALL variables to the login section.

 # Login

 We are using Ph2_ACF and TrackerDAQ on the kucms linux machine in Malott 4078.
 The hostname is "kucms.phsx.ku.edu", and we are using the user "kucms".
+If you need to use the password and do not know it, please contact Caleb Smith (caleb.smith@ku.edu) or Alice Bean (abean@ku.edu).

 You can either open a terminal on the kucms desktop, or you can login remotely with ssh.
 If the kucms desktop is freezing when running the terminal and/or the file explorer, please restart the kucms linux machine and try again; this should (hopefully) fix these problems.